How to Join Cubs (8-11 years):

 Come along any Wednesday during the school term from 7.00pm to 8.30pm at the 1st Lane Cove Scout Hall and see what we do, but it also may be an idea to check our program in case we have scheduled an outing.

 Join in our games and activities to see if you enjoy it (parents are welcome to stay if they like).
-There is a no obligation 6 week “try out” period.
+There is a no obligation 4-6 week “try out” period.
+To do so,

-A Cub Scout Pack comprises up to 24 girls and boys aged 7 1/2 to 11 years who meet weekly at the Scout Hall and go on outdoor activities.
-Your pack will be divided into Sixes which are groups comprising six people.
-Each group of six will have a leader called a Sixer and an assistant leader called a Seconder.
+A Cub Scout Unit comprises up to 24 girls and boys aged 7 1/2 to 11 years who meet weekly at the Scout Hall and go on outdoor activities.
+Your Unit will be divided into Patrols which are groups comprising six people.
+Each group of six will have a leader called a Patrol Leader and an Assistant Patrol Leader.

 What are the badges for?